 ARTICLE I – NAME

-The name of the organization shall be GEORGIA PEST CONTROL ASSOCIATION, INC., hereinafter referred to as the Association.
-The fiscal year of this Association shall be July 1st through June 30th, beginning July 1, 1993.
+The name of the organization is the GEORGIA PEST CONTROL ASSOCIATION, INC. (“GPCA”), hereinafter referred to as the “Association”.
+The fiscal year of this Association shall be July 1st through June 30th.

 ARTICLE II – PURPOSE

 A) To promote the general standards and ethics of the pest control industry;

 B) To foster research and dissemination of knowledge of the industry among its membership; and